VictorKaraboychev/statics-simulator/README.md

 # statics-simulator
-Simple Truss Simulator and Optimizer
+Truss Simulator and Optimizer

-Simulates the forces on each member of a truss structure based on the constraints provided using the Method of Joints.
+Simulates the forces on each member of a truss structure based on the constraints provided using Finite Element Analysis.

+ThreeJS used for rendering the truss and for editing.

-Basic implimentation of a Genetic Algorithm used for omptimizing the truss structure.
+Basic implementation of a Genetic Algorithm used for optimizing the truss structure.